 The rolling hills dotted with patches of forest and large tracts of grazing land off John Tucker Road in Madison County is a beautiful pastoral image.
 The landscape is largely unchanged in the last one hundred years and one might easily think that this area had always been large tracts of woodland or farmland.
-However, the presence of an African-American cemetery here is uncovering a largely forgotten history that will change the way we think about the African-American legacy in Madison County.
+However, the presence of an African American cemetery here is uncovering a largely forgotten history that will change the way we think about the African American legacy in Madison County.

-However, a black man by the name of Walker Cobler challenged this statistic and the way that we think about Madison County on the eve of the Civil War.
+However, a Black man by the name of Walker Cobler challenged this statistic and the way that we think about Madison County on the eve of the Civil War.
 He first appeared in the population census for Madison County in 1850.
-At that time he was living in the household of George and Lucy Racer, who owned a small farm between Great Run (historically known as Grymes Run) and present day John Tucker Road.
+At that time he was living in the household of George and Lucy Racer, who owned a small farm between Great Run (historically known as Grymes Run) and present-day John Tucker Road.
 In the 1840 census, George and Lucy Racer had a small number of enslaved individuals in their household and it is likely that Walker was previously owned by them.
 Sometime between 1840 and 1850, Walker Cobler obtained his freedom.
 In July of 1850, George Racer sold 10 acres of his land to Walker Cobler, and Walker established a homestead there, on a small rise overlooking Great Run.

-Despite the odds, and the fact that Virginia officially required free blacks to leave the state after 1806, Walker and a woman named Frances Carpenter (also known as Frances or “Fanny” James) challenged this law and continued to assert their freedom and independence by remaining on their 10 acres of land and raising a family there.
+Despite the odds, and the fact that Virginia officially required free Black people to leave the state after 1806, Walker and a woman named Frances Carpenter (also known as Frances or “Fanny” James) challenged this law and continued to assert their freedom and independence by remaining on their 10 acres of land and raising a family there.
 Between roughly 1847 and 1861, the couple had six children together, Mary, Priscilla, Laura, Lucy Ann, James and Edward.

 Walker Cobler is enumerated in the 1860 agricultural census and through this record we have a unique snapshot to better understand the lives of Walker, Fanny and their young family.
-They were among the only black families in Madison County to be enumerated in the 1860 agricultural census.
+They were among the only Black families in Madison County to be enumerated in the 1860 agricultural census.
 The Cobler farm included six improved, tilled acres and two unimproved acres, which were likely woodland.
 The cash value of the farm was $100 in 1860.
-The family owned one hog and had likely owned numerous other animals, as the census showed that there was $430 in animals slaughtered during the year ending June 1, 1860.
+The family-owned one hog and had likely owned numerous other animals, as the census showed that there was $430 in animals slaughtered during the year ending June 1, 1860.
 The family grew five bushels of peas and beans, 10 bushels of white potatoes, 30 bushels of sweet potatoes, 200 pounds of butter, seven tons of hay, three bushels of clover seed and five bushels of grass seed during the year ending June 1, 1860.
 Additionally, they produced 12 pounds of flax and 3 bushels of flaxseed, which was likely used to make linens and clothing for the family.
 The seven tons of hay would have been more than enough for the small herd of animals on the Cobler farm, so it is likely that the family would have sold extra to neighbors.
 While the family was not shown owning cattle, due to the large quantity of butter produced, it is likely that they had owned at least one head and it was among the animals slaughtered during 1860.
 The census data paints a picture of a small family farm operation, similar to many other Madison County farmers at that time.

-They were among the only black families in Madison County to be enumerated in the 1860 agricultural census.
+They were among the only Black families in Madison County to be enumerated in the 1860 agricultural census.

 By 1870, the Cobler family had taken on the surname of their mother, Fanny James.
 Some of the older children were adults and established their own families during the decade following the Civil War, with daughters Mary and Priscilla giving birth to several children between 1870 and 1880.
 On October 1, 1876, Walker Cobler passed away at only 48 years old.
 It is believed that he was buried in the family cemetery established just to the west of his farmstead.